satyakhanda/Task-App/README.md

 **Description**

-An app used to manage tasks, set priorities for the tasks, set reminders, etc.
+An app used to manage tasks, set priorities for the tasks, set reminders, etc. This was a school project.

 **Skills Learned and Tools**